070470/dist-syst/docs/protocol.md

 # The Protocol Details
-The service uses two distinct ways of communication, HTTP with the client and plain socket connection(?) between nodes.
+The service uses two distinct ways of communication, HTTP with the client and plaintext messages over TCP between nodes.

 ## Server-to-server communication
 The server nodes communicate between themselves when the user initiates a